Ardakilic/backmeup/README.md

 Requirements
 --------------
-* `curl` - To download the Dropbox-uploader script and to upload the backup to Dropbox.
+* `curl` - To download the Dropbox-uploader script and to upload the backup to Dropbox or to Owncloud.
 * `mysql` (cli) - To list databases.
 * `mysqldump` - To dump databases (in most cases, it comes with `mysql` cli).
 * [aws-cli](https://github.com/aws/aws-cli) must be installed and configured if the `method` is set as `s3`.